Biofuel facts

-Last updated on March 3rd, 2021 at 02:33 pm
+Last updated on April 26th, 2024 at 01:05 pm

 Biofuel is fuel obtained from both edible and inedible biomass (feedstock).
 Two common types of biofuel are ethanol (bioethanol) and biodiesel.
 Their mode of production are divided into generations depending on their source of feedstock.
 There is also a fourth generation that involved production of biofuels using scientific technological advances like bioengineering for production.